skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Articles]

 ##MEDLINE from OCLC FirstSearch
-Article citations for all areas of medicine, mainly for the medical profession.
-Produced by the National Library of Medicine.
-Abstracts of articles in medicine, dentistry, and nursing.
-Not full-text.
+Article index for journals in medicine, dentistry, and nursing, targeting health professionals and students.
+[Health & medicine]
+[Articles]

 ##Mergent Online
+Information on thousands of publicly traded companies from the United States and around the world, including historical stock prices and data on defunct businesses.

 ##Mergent WebReports
-An archive of corporate and industry-related documents covern more than 100 countries and industries.
-Includes annual reports dating back to the early 1900s.
+An archive of corporate and industry-related documents from around the world.
+Includes annual reports dating back to the early 1900s and reports on municipal bonds.

 ##Morningstar Investment Research Center